DSRP: DSRP method

 DSRP as a method is built upon two premises: first, that humans build knowledge, with knowledge and thinking being in a continuous feedback loop (e.g., constructivism), and second, that knowledge changes (e.g., evolutionary epistemology).
 The DSRP method builds upon this constructivist view of knowledge by encouraging users to physically and graphically examine information.
 Users take concepts and model them with physical objects or diagrams.
 These objects are then moved around and associated in different ways to represent some piece of information, or content, and its context in terms of distinctions, systems, relationships, or perspectives.
 Once a concept has been modeled and explored using at least one of the four elements of DSRP, the user goes back to see if the existing model is sufficient for his or her needs, and if not, chooses another element and explores the concept using that.
 This process is repeated until the user is satisfied with the model.

 The DSRP method has several parts, including mindset, root lists, guiding questions, tactile manipulatives, and DSRP diagrams.

-Mindset

-The DSRP mindset is the paradigmatic shift toward thinking about underlying structure of ideas rather than only the content of speech acts, curriculum, or information of any kind.
-The DSRP mindset means the person is explicating underlying structure.